Facility Rules and Policies

 Boats may not be moored, beached or stored on the refuge without being used at least once every 24 hours.
 Mooring within 200 feet of refuge boat landings is prohibited.
 Boats moored in violation may be impounded at the owner’s expense.

 Collecting for sale or barter is prohibited.
-Collecting edible fruits, nuts, mushrooms or other plant parts for personal use is allowed with a limit of 2 gallons per person, per day.
+Collecting edible fruits, nuts, or mushrooms for personal use is allowed with a limit of 2 gallons per person, per day.
 Wild rice harvest is prohibited.
 Cutting or removing plants or their parts for ornamental use is prohibited unless specifically authorized by permit.
 Collecting of plant and animal specimens, natural objects, rocks, stones or minerals is also prohibited.
+The digging of plants and the harvesting of aquatic plants is also prohibited.
 Shed deer antlers may be collected for personal use.

 Unreasonably disturbing other visitors by the inconsiderate operation or use of any audio devices, power equipment or lighting devices, as well as interfering with, disturbing or molesting other visitors engaged in authorized activities on the refuge, is prohibited.